maryh-1/maryh-1.github.io/_posts/2025-09-30-Amazon-Camping-Product-Analysis.md

 layout: single
 categories: media
 ---
-This Camping and Hiking products analysis project aims to extract insights about products sold on Amazon using publicly available data found in Amazon product listings.
+This camping and hiking products analysis aims to extract insights about products sold on Amazon using publicly available data found in Amazon product listings.

 {% include toc %}